Leaf-Agriculture/docs/docs/docs/weather_endpoints.md

 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/weather/historical/field/{fieldId}/daily`

-Get daily historical weather data by Leaf User and field.
-If the dates are not defined in the endpoint, the response will return data from the last seven days by default.
+Get daily historical by leaf user and field.
+If the dates are not defined in the endpoint, the response will return data from the last seven days.

-Please note, historical weather data from less than 5 days ago is unavailable.
-If you’re wanting historical weather data within the last 5 days, you can use the forecast service to get this information.

 | Parameter (to filter by)     | values                                                      |
 |------------------------------|-------------------------------------------------------------|